This is a list of the major characters of The Wire. This list will contain spoilers.

 West-side drug kingpin, head of the eponymous Barksdale Organization.
-A vengeful but calculating gangster, he is very much concerned with his reputation for toughness.
+A vengeful but calculating gangster, he is a lifelong player of The Game and takes both it and his street reputation very seriously.
 He starts the show at the peak of his influence, outwitting police surveillance until he is eventually caught by a hidden camera.
-Influential even in prison, he attempts to run his criminal empire while behind bars, but Stringer ends up making a couple major decisions behind Avon's back.
+Influential even in prison, he attempts to run his criminal empire while behind bars, but his longtime friend and Number Two Stringer ends up making a couple major decisions behind Avon's back that forever change the direction fo the Barksdale Organization.
 He manages to orchestrate a scheme that gets him early parole (serving only a couple years of his seven year sentence), but when he's released, he finds that much of his best territory is in the hands of a rival drug crew.
 Against Stringer's advice, he starts a war with the rival Stanfield gang, which leads to Stringer betraying him by giving a tip to the cops.
 When the police catch him in a safehouse full of weapons, he is arrested and forced to serve out the remainder of his previous sentence with no hope of parole.
-Afterward, the Barksdale Organization is gone, but he manages to retain some of his influence in prison.
+Afterward, the Barksdale Organization collapses entirely, but he manages to retain some of his influence in prison.

 Batman Gambit: In season 2, he ensures his early release from prison by orchestrating a mass poisoning at the prison, then offering to testify against the "culprit".